SaladTechnologies/salad-cloud-docs/products/sce/guides/metavoice-tts-api.md

 deliver satisfactory results.
 This necessitated a meticulous selection process from Salad's GPU fleet to identify compatible options that could handle the processing demands of MetaVoice.

-## Project Overview: TTS with Voice Cloning using MetaVoice and Salad Cloud
+## Project Overview: TTS with Voice Cloning using MetaVoice and SaladCloud

 In this project, we aim to deploy a flexible voice solution that enables text-to-speech conversion with addition of a narrator's voice tone.
 This solution will be accessible as an API.